aaronwittchen/Implementing-a-Hash-table-in-C/README.md

 # Implementing a Hash table in C

-This project implements a hash table in C, following the tutorial written by [James Routley](https://twitter.com/james_routley)
+This project implements a Hash table in C, following the tutorial written by [James Routley](https://twitter.com/james_routley)

 ## Contents